-OZ Lotto draw up to draw numbered 1185 and subsequent draws

-The unit cost of entering the OZ Lotto draw up to and including the draw numbered 1185 is made up of a subscription of $1.10 cents per game and an agent’s component.

-The unit cost of entering the OZ Lotto draw from and including the draw numbered 1186 is made up of a subscription of $1.20 cents per game and an agent’s component.
+The unit cost of entering the OZ Lotto draw is made up of a subscription of $1.20 cents per game and an agent’s component.

 The agent’s component is calculated as 9% of the total subscription amount for a particular week’s entry, rounded* (where necessary) to the nearest 5 cent multiple.

-Up to draw 1185

-Draw 1186 and subsequent draws

 where —